futurice/freesound-android/README.md

 * `awaiting review` - assigned by contributor: your PR is now ready for review.
 Ping some reviewers!
 * `in review` - assigned by reviewer: your PR is being reviewed.
 * `requires rework` - assigned by reviewer: you need to address the reviewer's feedback.
-* `conditional merge` -  assigned by reviewer: you may merge your pull request, subject to the reviewer's feedback.
+* `conditional merge` -  assigned by reviewer: you may merge your pull request, subject to addressing the reviewer's feedback.
 * `merge` -  assigned by reviewer: you may immediately merge your pull request.
 Hooray!

 ## IDE Configuration